Temple Implants in Austin

-Purpose: To fill out hollow temples and soften the bony/skeletal look that occurs genetically, or with aging.
+Purpose: To fill out hollow temples and soften the bony/skeletal look that occurs genetically, or with aging

-Incision: Located in the hair above the ear, between ½ and 1-inch long.
+Incision: Located in the hair above the ear, between ½ and 1-inch long

-Anesthesia: Local anesthesia or local anesthesia plus IV sedation.
+Anesthesia: Local anesthesia or local anesthesia plus IV sedation

-Recovery: Depends on the patient.
+Recovery: Depends on the patient

 Typically very minimal outward signs of healing.
-Usually patients do not bruise or have noticeable swelling, though it is possible.
+Usually, patients do not bruise or have noticeable swelling, though it is possible.

 The primary goal of temple implants is to fill and soften the hollowing of the temples that can occur as you age, or due to your genetics.
 The implant itself is soft like a “gummy bear” and simulates the look and feel of muscle.
-If you run your fingers over your temples and press, it should not feel appreciably different than a temple that has no implant.
+If you run your fingers over your temples and press, it should not feel appreciably different from a temple that has no implant.
 This procedure can be done on its own or combined with other surgery techniques, such as facelift or eyelid surgery.

 The temple implant is placed by making an incision behind the temple hairline above the ear.
 The incision itself is about ½ inch long, but it may be up to 1-inch long.
 Hair is not shaved, it is simply parted along the incision line during surgery.
 The incision is closed with sutures at the end of the procedure, not staples.
 The implant itself is placed directly on top of the temporalis muscle, which is one of the muscles used to chew.
 There is a natural layer on top of this muscle that, once entered, requires no cutting.
 It is simply “swept” open.
 This is a natural layering, so opening it for placement of the implant creates minimal trauma, which is the reason there is typically no bruising and almost no swelling.